Chapter 13: Key Features of the U. S. Constitution

 Note that the Constitution does not set up a hierarchy with the president at the top, nor does it give a president “the right to do whatever I want,” as President Trump once famously claimed.
 (6) The Congress, the Presidency, and the Supreme Court are coequal branches of the federal government.
 A central tenet of good governance is to structure the political institutions so that different people from different constituencies would perform the legislative, executive, and judicial functions.
 The American founders expressly agreed with this approach to governance.
 On November 15, 1775, John Adams wrote this to Richard Henry Lee: “A Legislative, an Executive and a Judicial power, comprehend [encompass] the whole of what is meant and understood by Government.
 It is by balancing each one of these Powers against the other two, that the Effort in human Nature towards Tyranny can alone be checked and restrained and any degree of Freedom preserved in the Constitution.”
 (7)

 According to its advocates, separation of powers provides two benefits.
 First, it tends to slow legislation down, because of the squabbling between the naturally egotistic people who occupy legislative, executive, and judicial positions.
 Democracy requires time for deliberation, argumentation, and compromise.
 Legislative speed is a virtue only in rare crisis situations.
 The second advantage of separation of powers is that it helps avoid tyranny.
 Much like R.M.S.
 Titanic, which was supposed to be unsinkable due to its compartmentalization, a government of separated powers can stay afloat even though tyrannical leaders take over one branch.
 Presumably, the other two institutions would stand up for liberty.
 Of course, as the Titanic’s maiden voyage demonstrated, any ship will sink if you poke enough holes in it.
 Moreover, the United States has only three compartments, and they are functionally related.
-A dictator wannabe as president is bad enough, but presumably he would have partisan supporters in Congress and would be able to lace the federal courts with judges who are keen to secure and expand his tyrannical powers.
+A dictator wannabe as president is bad enough, but presumably they would have partisan supporters in Congress and would be able to lace the federal courts with judges who are keen to secure and expand his tyrannical powers.

 Not only does the Constitution separate governmental powers, but it adds a twist in the form of checks and balances.
 The three separate government institutions are allowed to meddle in each other’s business.
 The term “checks and balances” does not appear in the Constitution, but the practice is woven throughout the document in a very intentional and strategic fashion.
 Key checks and balances include the following: